Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Numerical Simulations

-In continuous-time domain the problem is largely discussed in \cite{Holland_deangelis2010} and \cite{Holland_2005}: these authors have performed many simulations assuming different values for the model's parameters, \textit{i.e.} assuming different types of mutualism.
-In this paper a unique simulation for steady-state analysis is reported, hypothesizing for the involved parameters $r_1,\,r_2$, $\alpha_{12}$, $\alpha_{21}$, $\beta_{1}$, $\beta_2$, $e_1$, $e_2$, $d_1$ and $d_2$ the same values used by Holland and DeAngelis \cite{Holland_2005} for bi-directional mutualism.
-The steady-states have been calculated applying the condition (\ref{eq:fixed_point_cont}) to the system of differential equation (\ref{eq:mutualism_timecontinuos}).
-From graphical point of view, the steady-states are found plotting the zero-growth isoclines of each system's equation and are represented by the points where the isoclines intersect between them.
-The phase-plane diagrams for the x-y dynamics is showed in \figurename~\ref{fig:phaseplane.jpg}\textit{a} where the zero-growth isoclines are depicted.
+In continuous--time domain the problem is largely discussed in \cite{Holland_deangelis2010} and \cite{Holland_2005}: these authors have performed many simulations assuming different values for the model's parameters, i.e., assuming different types of mutualism.
+In this paper a unique simulation for steady--state analysis is reported, hypothesizing for the involved parameters $r_1,\,r_2$, $\alpha_{12}$, $\alpha_{21}$, $\beta_{1}$, $\beta_2$, $e_1$, $e_2$, $d_1$ and $d_2$ the same values used by Holland and DeAngelis \cite{Holland_2005} for bi--directional mutualism.
+The steady--states have been calculated applying the condition \eqref{eq:fixed_point_cont} to the system of differential equation \eqref{eq:mutualism_timecontinuos}.
+From graphical point of view, the steady--states are found plotting the zero--growth isoclines of each system's equation and are represented by the points where the isoclines intersect between them.
+The phase--plane diagrams for the $x$--$y$ dynamics is showed in \figurename~\ref{fig:phaseplane.jpg}\textit{a} where the zero--growth isoclines are depicted.

-In the discrete case, NSFD derived scheme has been compared with the Euler one calculating the solutions of the systems (\ref{eq:mutualism_timedisc1_fp}) and (\ref{eq:eul_fp}) respectively.
+In the discrete case, NSFD derived scheme has been compared with the Euler one calculating the solutions of the systems \eqref{eq:mutualism_timedisc1_fp} and \eqref{eq:eul_fp} respectively.
 The \figurename~\ref{fig:phaseplane.jpg}\textit{b} represents the isoclines described by the Euler and NSFD schemes for $\Delta t=10^{-3}$.
-From those graphs can be seen that, for the assumed parameters, the dynamical system has 6 steady-states, indicated with $\Gamma^0$, $\Gamma^1$,.., $\Gamma^5$ in counterclockwise sense.
-Also, none of the two discretization methods introduces spurious solutions: the coordinates of the steady-states are the same and the isoclined are perfectly superimposed.
-The Table 1 summarizes the results of these simulations and the conclusions on steady-states stability for continuous and discrete-time schemes.
+From those graphs can be seen that, for the assumed parameters, the dynamical system has 6 steady--states, indicated with $\Gamma^0$, $\Gamma^1$,.., $\Gamma^5$ in counterclockwise sense.
+Also, none of the two discretization methods introduces spurious solutions: the coordinates of the steady--states are the same and the isoclined are perfectly superimposed.
+The Table 1 summarizes the results of these simulations and the conclusions on steady--states stability for continuous and discrete--time schemes.
 From the examination of the signs of the eigenvalues, it emerges that $\Gamma^0$, $\Gamma^2$ and $\Gamma^4$ are repellers (indicated in figure with a black square) and $\Gamma^1$, $\Gamma^3$ and $\Gamma^5$ are attractors (black circle).